 For example, a sponsor may decide to give awards in two categories—Regular Service and Civilian.
 He must then state in the program that the Service category will be as defined in Rule 2.6 and that all others shall enter as Civilians.
 Under different circumstances, the sponsor may state that awards will be given in two categories, such as civilian and police, police to be as defined in Rule 2.4 and all others to enter as civilians.
 In each of these examples, all competitors will be covered.
 But, when a program merely states there will be a Service category and a civilian category without any further elaboration, there will be confusion.
 As an example, if a police officer wanted to enter such a tournament, he would find in Rule 2.2 (under the example given) that police may not compete as civilians.
 Since he knows that he is not eligible for the Service category, he can find no category to enter.
 A statement such as, "Awards will be given in a Service category and a non-Service category," with the specification that the Service category will consist of those who fall in the categories as defined by Rules 2.5, 2.6 and 2.7, with all others entering the non-service category, informs everyone exactly how they should enter the tournament.
 Sponsors may wish to provide special awards for those people who may fall into special categories.
 The program of the tournament should list each such special award, the eligibility for these awards, and any limitations such as: only one award per match, priority of awards, etc.

 Sponsors who use the classification-category award system generally provide for the contingency of only two or three competitors entering in a given class and category.
 The program should clearly state the method of combining categories and classes, and the manner in which this will be done.
 We recommend that categories be combined within the same class (skill level) before different classes are combined.
-It is fairer to the individual shooter to be entered with competitors from other categories of the same skill level than to be forced to compete with people who are recognized to be better shooters and in a higher classification.
+It is fairer to the individual competitor to be entered with competitors from other categories of the same skill level than to be forced to compete with people who are recognized to be better competitors and in a higher classification.
 If groups cannot be put together in the same classification, then there is no alternative but to combine classifications in order to get a base for giving awards.

 The Classification System is used solely in formal competitions.
 The Qualification System, on the other hand, provides a program for individual training and achievement.
 The Classification System is used by the NRA Competitive Shooting Division.
 The Qualification System is used by the NRA Education & Training Division.